There used to be a time when your blog was a bit of an afterthought... a chore... something the cool kids are doing.

 Internal Content Linking

-One vital element of SEO is interlinking with existing content that you already have on your site.
-This might refer to other blog posts, landing pages, or even sales lists.
-It depends on the content.
-These links are excellent for encouraging readers to explore more of your site.
+One vital element of SEO is interlinking with content relevant to a core topic.
+This typically refers to blog posts, landing pages, or other media.
+These links are excellent for encouraging readers to explore more of your site AND for showing topical relevance for a topic cluster (see image below).

 7. Tell the Reader What to Do